Muharram in IRAN

 4. Family feats; and,

 As an Islamic country, Muharram is considered one of the most sacred months in Iran and also among the other Muslims worldwide.
 Muharram is the most important Shi’a mourning.

 The annual rituals start on the first day of Muharram, the first month of the Islamic calendar, and reach their peak on the ninth and tenth day, known as Tasu’a and Ashura.
 On these two days all government offices, universities, sporting arena, Bazaars, museums are closed.

-There are various traditions in these days such as Ta’ziyeh, a kind of street theater and a Persian passion play in a costume inspired by historical and religious events which happened in Karbala battle about 1400 years ago which is the reenactment of the martyrdom of Imam Hussein’s family.
-As a national and religious dramatic musical performance, Ta’zieh recounts religious events, historical and mythical stories, and folk tales through poetry, recitation, music, song and motion.
+There are various traditions these days such as Ta’ziyeh, a kind of street theater and a Persian passion play in a costume inspired by historical and religious events that happened in Karbala battle about 1400 years ago which is the reenactment of the martyrdom of Imam Hussein’s family.
+As a national and religious dramatic musical performance, Ta’zieh recounts religious events, historical and mythical stories, and folk tales through poetry, recitation, music, song, and motion.

 The other one is Nakhl Gardani

 Carrying a majestic wooden Nakhl – a symbol of Imam Hussein’s coffin – on the shoulders of mourners.